Monitoring whale sharks around Seychelles with the Marine Conservation Society Seychelles

 Another posting from one of our interns, this time from Gareth Jeffreys a student at Aberystwyth University in Wales, seems like the male interns are the writers this year!
-Sounds like they are having fun though!
+Sounds like they are having fun though! __________________________________

 Saturday 12th September.